Frequently Asked Questions (Printable Version)

 An agricultural asset owner is anyone who has ownership interest in an agricultural asset located within the state of Nebraska.
 This includes a spouse, child, or sibling who has acquired an ownership interest in agricultural assets as a joint tenant, heir, or devisee of an individual or trustee.
 Also, partnerships, corporations, limited liability companies, or other business entities having ownership interest in an agricultural asset located within the state of Nebraska.

-What if the amount of the tax credit due to the asset owner is more than he or she owes in state income taxes?
+What if the amount of the tax credit due to the asset owner is more than they owe in state income taxes?

 The Act states that this is a refundable tax credit.
 This means the asset owner would receive a check from the State of Nebraska for any amount in excess of that owed to the state for income taxes.

 Yes, you have until November 1st to submit your application to receive a tax credit for the current year.